freepik-company/binwatch/README.md

   # the data format that will be sent to the connector.
   # Events can be insert, update or delete
   # Data format is in golang template format.
 The data read from the binlog will be passed to the template as .data
+  # IMPORTANT: This part of configuration does not allow environment variables!!
   routes:
     - events: ["insert", "update"]
       connector: pubsub-add